 The Chair emphasized the importance of circulating related papers to APAC member states sufficiently in advance of DGCA conference to avoid last-minute distribution, ensuring better preparation and more meaningful discussions.

-Future of RCM TF proposal
+Workstream 3: Future of RCM TF proposal

 New Zealand, lead of the workstream 3, presented the draft paper and recalled the mandate, functions, and achievements of the TF.
 Possible ways forward were outlined, including concluding the TF or continuing its functions related to regional coordination and cooperation, communication, and capacity building , subject to future direction from the DGCA Conference.
-Three options were presented: 1) retaining the TF in its current form, noting its limited future mandate and regional representation; 2) distributing its functions to existing regional working groups; and 3) establishing a new permanent mechanism to sustain these functions in a more inclusive and structured manner.
+Three options were presented: 1) retaining the TF in its current form, noting its limited future mandate and its uneven regional representation; 2) distributing its functions to existing regional working groups; and 3) establishing a new permanent mechanism to sustain these functions in a more inclusive and structured manner.

 The Republic of Korea expressed support for transitioning to a more inclusive and structured mechanism and highlighted the need for a strategic-level platform to ensure continuity, improve communication and engagement, and enhance regional coordination and collaboration.